andrew-edwards/fitting-size-spectra/README.md

 # fitting-size-spectra

+This **branch** contains the code for our second manuscript (concerning dealing with data that are only available in binned form).
+It will be merged into **master** at some point, I just wanted to keep it separate while I'm creating it all (and not confuse people just looking for the MEE paper code).

 This repository contains R code for the paper

 **Testing and recommending methods for fitting size spectra to data**